-- the consolidated financial statements of Banca Transilvania S.A. (the Bank) and its subsidiaries (together the Group) present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2016, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS) and National Bank of Romania Order 27/2010, as subsequently amended ("NBR Order 27/2010"); and - the separate financial statements of the Bank present fairly, in all material respects, the financial position of the Bank as at 31 December 2016, and its financial performance and its cash flows for the year then ended in accordance with IFRS and NBR Order 27/2010.
+- the consolidated financial statements of Banca Transilvania S.A. (the "Bank") and its subsidiaries (together the "Group") give a true and fair view the consolidated financial position of the Group as at 31 December 2017, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS) and National Bank of Romania Order 27/2010, as subsequently amended ("NBR Order 27/2010"); and - the separate financial statements of the Bank give a true and fair view the financial position of the Bank as at 31 December 2017, and its financial performance and its cash flows for the year then ended in accordance with IFRS and NBR Order 27/2010.